DeadFrostt/Modpilot/README.md

-# modpm
+# Modpilot

-**modpm** is a lightweight Modrinth modpack manager written in Go.
+**Modpilot** is a lightweight Modrinth modpack manager written in Go.
 It allows you to define modpacks as collections of Modrinth slugs in a JSON config, then add, remove, update, and sync mods via a simple CLI.

 ## Features